AhKi/oh-my-desk/README.md

 ### Contributing Guide

-everybody can contribute this project.
+Everybody can contribute this project.

 If you want to use new feature, Just make issue.